kruemelro/pi-imgtank/README.md

 ![Pi with Pibrella](images/pibrella.jpg "Pi with Pibrella")

-You could also use the system without the extension board or use a different solution like one of the simple TFT touch screens.
-In this case you have to put tweak some of the scripts of this project.
+You can also use the system without the extension board or use a different solution like one of the simple TFT touch screens.
+Read [Imagetank without additional Hardware](./doc/no_hat.md "Using the Imagetank without Additional Hardware") if you just want to go with the hardware of your Pi.
+If you instead want to different hardware, you will have to tweak some of the scripts of this project.

 Installation